JRPerezJr/smiths-player-electron/README.md

 <br>

-> A vanilla JS music project converted to an Electron application.
+> A vanilla JS music project converted to an Electron desktop application.

 ## 📐 Prerequisites